 YANNIS TSAROUCHIS EXHIBITION AT THE BENAKI

-I have to say I was greatly impressed by the work of Yannis Tsarouchis in this exhibition.
+I have to say I was greatly impressed by the work of Yannis Tsarouchis in this exhibition that I saw earlier this year.
 It is the first time I have seen his work and I was able to understand entirely why he is the artist of repute that he is.
 He was certainly a great talent not just in the context of Greek art history but in modern art history at large.
 I think he is as good as it gets.

 I instantly saw his influences from art history, particularly from antiquity where he has been profoundly influenced by Fayum portraiture, ancient frescos & friezes, sculpture and Byzantine art.
 And yet his work was utterly contemporary in the context of its time.
 This for me is where his genius lies as he managed to unite influences of Greek history with contemporary Greek culture in a vibrant and inventive way, being influenced at root level, based on an in-depth understanding of the past.